 - CBD Safety & Side Effects

 - CBD for Pain: Serious Potential But Lacking Human Studies

 CBD and Pain: What Does the Research Say?

 There are more human studies each year showing that CBD may help relieve various types of pain, including inflammatory, chronic, neuropathic, arthritis, and cancer pain.

 However, most of these studies lack the rigorous design needed for high-quality evidence.
-Another issue is that they typically examine pure CBD, which is arguably less effective than full-spectrum preparations that contain other beneficial active ingredients.
+Another issue is that they typically examine pure CBD, which is arguably less effective than full-spectrum preparations that contain other synergistic cannabinoids, terpenes, and flavonoids.